Netflix and thrill: 5 million Aussies now streaming Internet TV

 As a point of comparison, Roy Morgan estimates that only 78 of Stan's new customers are paying for the service, with the number dropping to just 64% for Presto.

 There is plenty of overlap in these numbers – nearly three quarters of Stan subscribers also have a Netflix account, according to Roy Morgan's research.
-As you can see from a quick glance out our streaming service TV show comparison (or the movie comparison), there's plenty of unique content across the platforms, so overlap is far from a surprise.
+As you can see from a quick glance at our streaming service TV show comparison (or the movie comparison), there's plenty of unique content across the platforms, so overlap is far from a surprise.